Kylan83728/Animal-simulator/README.md

 -- Appeler la fonction pour inviter tous les joueurs inviteAllPlayers()
    -- The function that takes place when the toggle is pressed -- The variable (Value) is a boolean on whether the toggle is true or false end,
+})

+local isHitting = false
+local Toggle = clanTab:CreateToggle({
+   Name = "carry all player",
+   CurrentValue = false,
+   Flag = "Toggle1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
+   Callback = function(Value)
+   local Players = game:GetService("Players")

+-- Fonction pour inviter tous les joueurs local function inviterTousLesJoueurs()
+    for _, joueur in ipairs(Players:GetPlayers()) do
+        -- Remplacez cette ligne par votre logique d'invitation print("Invitation envoyée
+   -- The function that takes place when the toggle is pressed -- The variable (Value) is a boolean on whether the toggle is true or false end,